Posthomerica: Summary

-Content of each book
+Book 1

-Book 1: Quintus dispenses with the customary invocation of the Muses in order to make his first line continue from the end of the Iliad.
-Book 1 tells of the arrival of the proud Amazon queen Penthesileia, the welcome she receives from the hard-pressed Trojans, her initial successes in battle, and her defeat by Achilles, who kills Thersites for mocking his admiration for the beautiful victim.
+Quintus dispenses with the customary invocation of the Muses in order to make his first line continue from the end of the Iliad.
+Book 1 tells of the arrival of the proud Amazon queen Penthesileia, (Note: Featured in the Aethiopis.) the daughter of Ares, who comes from the Thermodon River with a group of Amazon warriors after accidentally killing her sister while aiming at a stag.
+She has come to share the hardships of war and to escape her people.
+The welcome she receives from the hard-pressed Trojans includes Priam's hope that she will save Troy and kill Achilles, although Andromache doubts that she is capable of doing so.
+Priam prays to Zeus that Penthesileia may return safely, but an eagle carrying a dove appears as an omen foretelling her death.
+Penthesileia enjoys initial successes in battle, killing Podarces, but is defeated by Achilles, who kills her by impaling her and her horse.
+Achilles is struck by her beauty and regrets that he did not make her his wife.
+He then kills Thersites for mocking his admiration of the beautiful victim.
 The book closes with burial of the dead.

-Penthesileia featured in the Aethiopis.
+Book 2

-Book 2: The Trojans debate their situation.
+The Trojans debate their situation.
 Thymoetes is despondent, Priam encouraging.
-The wise Polydamas’ suggestion that Helen should be given back meets with an angry response from Paris.
+The wise Polydamas' suggestion that Helen should be given back meets with an angry response from Paris.
 The rest of the book is similar in plan to Book 1.
-Trojan hopes are raised by the arrival of Priam’s nephew Memnon and his Ethiopian troops.
+Trojan hopes are raised by the arrival of Priam's nephew Memnon, (Note: Featured in the Aethiopis, in Sophocles' Memnon or Aithiopes, and in Aeschylus' Memnon and The Weighing of Souls.) son of Dawn, and his Ethiopian troops.
 Like Penthesileia, he is royally entertained, enjoys initial success in the battle, and is defeated by Achilles.
+Memnon kills Nestor's son Antilochus before Achilles kills him.
 His divine mother, the Dawn, has his body carried away by the winds and metamorphoses his troops into birds.
+(Note: Not mentioned in Proclus' summary of the Aethiopis.
+Quintus' account thereof is close to that given by Dionysius in his didactic poem on fowling, Ixeutica, a summary of which survives; cf. Ovid's Metamorphoses (13.576–622).)
+In her grief Dawn refuses to let the sun rise and retreats to Hades until Zeus persuades her to return.
 The book closes with mourning, both divine and human.
-Memnon featured in the Aethiopis, in the Memnon and the Weighing of Souls of Aeschylus, and in the Ethiopians and the Memnon of Sophocles.
-The bird metamorphosis is not mentioned in Proclus’ summary of the Aethiopis.
-Quintus’ account of it is close to that given by Dionysius in his didactic poem on fowling, Ixeutica, a summary of which survives; cf. Ovid, Met.
-13.576–622.